colettes-portfolio/colettes-portfolio.github.io/project1.md

 ## Research Questions
 This study explores these key questions:
-- Can areas in Boston facing energy burden be predicted based on the characteristics of their housing?
+- How can areas in Boston facing energy burden be predicted based on the characteristics of their housing?
 - Are these predictions associated with actual increased energy consumption?
 - Where in Boston are they most concentrated?